MurdockHM/yet-another-waifu-bot/README.md

 # It's gonna be the best, you'll see.
 For sure.
+I mean, really.